kennadyas/Econometrics-R-Introduction/README.md

 Again, for a basic econometric model we are generally going to aim to reject the null hypothesis, as no matter what we want some result in one way or another.

-While we do aim to see some effect of a variable, this is **not** necessarily a bad thing.
+While we do aim to see some effect of a variable, it is **not** necessarily a bad thing to have to fail to reject and find no change.
 In the context of research, anything and everything is valuable.
 Sometimes, there being no effect is good, and can contribute to the greater knowledge of the topic equally the same as there being an effect.
 To summarize, theres really no right or wrong answer, results are results, don't aim to get one thing or another just aim to get **information**.

 While this is pretty much the majoriy of the statistical knowledge needed to learn the rest, I **highly** recommend reviewing statistics at a high level before you get too far into the course.
 The more comfortable you are at statistics the easier this will be, as regression analysis is built off of mathematical and statistical theory.
 However, again, you really don't need to remember more than this.